Chicks Dig It

 "Chicks Dig It" is a song co-written and recorded by American country music singer Chris Cagle.
 It was released in June 2003 as the second single from his self-titled album.
 It peaked at number 5 on the U.S. country charts and at number 53 on the Billboard Hot 100.
 It was written by Cagle and Charlie Crowe.

 Content

 A moderate up-tempo with country rock influences, "Chicks Dig It" tells of the narrator performing various stunts—often injuring himself in the process—in attempts to impress females because the "chicks dig it".

 Music video

-The music video features Cagle and his band performing at a local skate park.
+The music video features Cagle and his band performing at a local skate park and a race track.
 The music video was directed by Peter Zavadil.
+The video had cameo appearances by freestyle motocross rider “Cowboy” Kenny Bartram and Kevin Robinson (BMX rider).

 Chart performance

 The song debuted at number 57 on the Hot Country Singles & Tracks chart dated June 28, 2003.
 Having charted for 30 weeks on that chart, it peaked at number 5 on the chart dated December 20, 2003.
 It also peaked at number 53 on the Billboard Hot 100.